 I was scheduled for an induction on 1/6/22.
 I felt my first contraction at midnight on 1/5/22.
 We followed Karen’s advice and labored at home in bed, breathing through contractions until my water broke at 7:30am.

 8:00am – We arrived at the hospital and I was told I was only 3cm dilated.
 A midwife I didn’t care for told me to “get used to it” because I would “be here a while.”
 I was discouraged, but I remembered many stories of labor progressing quickly.

-Soon, my contractions were happening one after another and I began to get overwhelmed.
-I said to my husband “I should be getting a break, why am I not getting a break?”
-I then felt my body bearing down and I couldn’t breathe through that contraction.
+Soon, my contractions were happening one after another, and I began to get overwhelmed.
+I told my husband “I should be getting a break, why am I not getting a break?”
+I then felt my body bearing down, and I couldn’t breathe through that next contraction.

-When the nurse came back, I could tell she didn’t believe me either, but she checked me anyway.
-After her exam she said “No wonder you feel you need to push!
+When the nurse returned, I could tell she didn’t believe me either, but she checked me anyway.
+After her exam she said, “No wonder you feel you need to push!
 You’re 10cm.”
-She called the other midwife who was much more calm & reassuring.
+She called the other midwife who was much more calm and reassuring.

 I pushed for about 25 minutes with minimal coaching from the midwife and lots of support from my husband.

-My contractions and delivery were not 100% pain free, but it was much more manageable than I had imagined.
-All of my family couldn’t believe I didn’t have an epidural and my husband loves to tell any and everyone how amazing our birth was.
+My contractions and delivery were not 100% pain-free, but it was much more manageable than I had imagined.
+All my family couldn’t believe I didn’t have an epidural, and my husband loves to tell anyone and everyone how amazing our birth was.
 He attributes it all to my preparation, knowledge, and trust in my body.
 I wouldn’t have any of those things without Karen and the Pain Free Birth community she has created.”

 Hillary’s story is a perfect example of how birth is about so much more than pain…